 Ohio Native Plant Natural Range

 Pollen - Green Sweat Bees.
 Long-Horned Bees, bumblebees, honey bees, Mason bees, Masked bees and Syrphid flies

 Nectar - Leafcutter bees, Sweat bees, Yellow-Faced Bees, Syrphid flies moths and butterflies including: Red Admiral, Azure and Eastern Tailed Blue

 Host Plant - Culver's Root Borer Moth

 For detailed information visit the Illinois Wildflower site

 Propagation Notes Culver's Root

 Fall Sowing - This is the easiest method.
 Seedlings grow stronger and sturdier when they are provided with a simple cold frame covering.

 Growth Rate - Growth Rate - Very slow - Culver's root was started in February 2015 at the same time as other seedlings.
-Although, I had hundreds of sprouts they are considerably smaller then I would have expected.
-Over the years I have learned to wait until night and day time temperature are closer to 70°F before planting.
+Although, I had hundreds of sprouts, they are considerably smaller than I would have expected.
+Over the years, I have learned to wait until night and daytime temperature are closer to 70° F before planting.